The Easy Yoke (Mt 11:28-30)

 Picture Jesus inviting all his disciples to come to Him.

 Jesus speaks of “a burden” and “a yoke.”
 The burdened are those who cannot seem to get out from under.
 Jesus is one of them.
 He carries the whole world on his shoulders.
 Jesus’ yoke is his submission to God’s will.
 When we accept God’s will, our daily burdens become much lighter.

 Come to me all you who labor and are burdened and I will give you rest.
 Take up my yoke and learn of me, for I am meek and humble of heart and you shall find rest for your souls.
 For my yoke is easy and my burden is light.

 Thoughts: (Read all.
 Ponder the ones that attract you.)

-- Jesus invites you.
-He promises you rest.
+- Jesus himself is the gift.
+He alone can give you rest.
 Come to him.

-- You will find Him gentle and humble and will experience peace.
+- You will find that he is gentle and humble.
+Your soul will experience peace.

 Affections: (When one touches your heart, use your own words.)

-- Jesus, you are totally intent on helping me.
+- You will be gentle, totally intent on helping me.